ejgolden94/little-fox/README.md

 - `get /flavors/:id/edit` - fill out a form to change the details of a specific icecream flavor
 - `put /flavors/:id/` - submit the edited details of a specific icecream flavor
 - `delete /flavors/:id` - delete a specific icecream flavor
-- `post /flavors/:id/add` - adds a specific flavor to a customers cart

 ### Cart
+- `post /orders/:username/:id/add` - adds a specific flavor to a customers cart
+- `put /orders/:username/:id/:itemId/:action` - edit an item in your cart
-- `get /cart` - see all of the items in your cart (and the quantity?)
+- `get /orders/:username` - see all of the items in your cart (and the quantity?)
-- `delete /cart/:id` - remove an item from your cart
+- `delete /cart/:username/:id` - remove an item from your cart
-- `post /cart/place-order` - submit your order for pickup
+- `post /order/:id/placeOrder` - submit your order for pickup

 ### Orders
-- `get /user/:id/orders` - see all of your past orders
+- `get /orders/:username` - see all of your past and current orders
+- `put /orders/:id/edit` - edit your order
 - `get /orders/active` - admin view of all orders that need to be filled and when
 ---
 ## Models